DanWahlin/Angular-JumpStart/README.md

 The goal of this jumpstart app is to provide a simple way to get started with Angular 2+ while also showing several key Angular features.
-The sample relies on System.js to load TypeScript modules and the required scripts used in the application.
+The sample relies on the Angular CLI to build the application.

+Looking for expert onsite Angular/TypeScript training?
+We've trained the biggest (and smallest :-)) companies around the world for over 15 years.
+For more information visit http://codewithdan.com.

 ## Angular Concepts Covered